PAUSE PIECE

 SPA

-Along a wall, a hypnotic choreography unfold in and out of a projected image of a skeleton.
+Along a wall, a hypnotic choreography unfolds in and out of a projected image of a skeleton.

 STAYIN' ALIVE